-In ancient China, war left a third of the population dead.
-Leaders searched for a new way of governing.
-Sun Tzu's recommended a strategic method to win that rarely required actual war.
-Spies, diplomats, deception, and a correctly organised internal structure were his tools.
-If it came to war though, he had detailed insight into its methods and strategies.
-Later, in Japan, samurai Miyamoto Musashi was literally unbeatable.
+Around 1600AD in Japan, a samurai named Miyamoto Musashi emerged that was literally unbeatable.
 One time, using his two sword technique, he single-handedly beat over 30 samurai simultaneously attacking him with guns, arrows and swords.
+The rulers asked him to explain is strategies in writing.
 Alone in a cave he wrote The Book of Five Rings, a classic that is still used by modern executives and martial artists.